alisw/boost/libs/math/README.md

     test$ ../../../b2 static_assert_test     <- single test
     test$ # A more advanced syntax, demoing various options for building the tests: test$ ../../../b2 -a -j2 -q --reconfigure toolset=clang cxxflags="--std=c++14 -fsanitize=address -fsanitize=undefined" linkflags="-fsanitize=undefined -fsanitize=address"

+### Continuous Integration ###
+The default action for a PR or commit to a PR is for CI to run the full complement of tests.
+The following can be appended to the end of a commit message to modify behavior:

+    * [ci skip] to skip all tests
+    * [linux] to test using GCC Versions 5-12 and Clang Versions 5-14 on Ubuntu LTS versions 18.04-22.04.
+    * [apple] to test Apple Clang on the latest version of MacOS.
+    * [windows] to test MSVC-14.0, MSVC-14.2, MSVC-14.3, CYGWIN, and mingw on the latest version of Windows.
+    * [standalone] to run standalone mode compile tests

 ### Building documentation ###

 Full instructions can be found [here](https://svn.boost.org/trac10/wiki/BoostDocs/GettingStarted), but to reiterate slightly: